JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2020-04-25-jetpack-compose-withconstraints.md

 LayoutNode(modifier = modifier, ref = state.nodeRef, measureBlocks = state.measureBlocks)
 ```

-This class is in charge of calculating **measuring and positioning** for the children.
+This class is in charge of calculating **measuring and positioning** for the children, and it will do it **during the measure phase**, as explained in the first part of the article.

 Each time this composable needs to get composed (or recomposed) it will read its rendering state from this class.
 You can see how `LayoutNode`, which is the actual node representing the layout in the tree relies on the node reference and the **measure blocks calculated by the state**.